Looking for the top FMCG companies in Nigeria? This article covers all you need to know about Nigeria’s FMCG companies.

 - Convenience goods – goods that require little effort to purchase, e.g., food and drink

 - Specialty goods – products bought less frequently and are not so easy to purchase, e.g., furniture, clothing.

 - Shopping goods – the decision-making time spent on these products is short because they are rare, e.g., designer clothing, antiques.

 - Unsought goods – these products that consumers do not necessarily want to buy.
 They usually have little to no benefit at the time of purchase.
 E.g., insurance

 Are cigarettes FMCG?

 Tobacco can be considered an FMCG because they meet all the requirements of an FMCG.

 Is Tesco an FMCG company?

 Yes, it is.
-Tesco is a retail company that specializes in merchandise and groceries, which we have already established are fast-moving consumer goods.
+Tesco is a retail company specializing in merchandise and groceries, which we have already established as fast-moving consumer goods.
 This automatically makes Tesco an FMCG company.

 Final Words on FMCG Companies in Nigeria